 How can I watch past Eurovision Song Contest finals?

 Eurovision (the organization) and the fan community have done an excellent job in preserving the Contest on YouTube.
 Following the cancellation of the 2020 Eurovision Song Contest, a project called #EurovisionAgain began as a way for fans to sync up and rewatch an old Contest and tweet along.
 The event was a smash and the EBU got involved to remaster video to HD quality and work with broadcasters to restore and make available Contests prior to 2003 (again, rights issues).

-Season 1 of #EurovisionAgain ran for 15 Saturdays from March through June.
-Season 2 took place the third Saturday of the remaining months of 2020, with the December edition featuring songs from the semi-finals that did not advance.
+#EurovisionAgain ran for 15 Saturdays from March through June 2020.
+Season 2 took place the third Saturday of the remaining months of 2020, with the December edition featuring songs from the history of semi-finals that did not advance.
 We chatted with #EurovisionAgain founder Rob Holley in Episode #85.
-Season 3 will happen during Summer 2022 (yay!).

 Can I watch the national selection finals?

 Yes!
 From December to March, several countries will have competitions to select their Eurovision representatives.
 Most (if not all) will be streamed online, either through that country's broadcaster website, YouTube channel, or some other legitimate venue.

 Just a heads up: the shows will probably be conducted in that country's language.
 You should be able to follow along since singing competition formats are pretty universal.
 We keep a calendar here with links to where you can watch:

 Where can I watch the movie Eurovision Song Contest: The Story of Fire Saga?